 Orla works from 5pm until 10pm Monday, does a sleepover from 10pm until 6am then works from 6am to 9am on Tuesday.

-A night shift is a shift finishing after midnight or starting before 6am Monday to Friday.
+An afternoon shift is a shift finishing after 8pm and at or before midnight Monday to Friday.

-Shift penalty rates don’t apply on Saturdays or Sundays.
+No. Shift penalty rates don’t apply to hours worked on Saturdays or Sundays.
 Employees working before or after a sleepover on a Saturday or Sunday get paid:

-• 200% of their ordinary rate of pay for work between midnight Saturday and midnight Sunday.
+- 200% of their ordinary rate of pay for work performed between midnight Saturday and midnight Sunday.

 Casual employees also get their casual loading.